isamu-isozaki/teamai_test/marketing/product-marketing/demo/integrations/index.html.md

 # GitHub Integration Demo

 * Navigate to GitHub.com/signin and login using `GitHub Demo Login` in 1Password.
-* Navigate to GitLab.com and login using `GitHub Demo Login (GitLab)` in 1Password.
+* Navigate to GitLab.com and login using `GitHub Demo Login (GitLab/index.html.md)` in 1Password.
 * Begin the demo by showing how to create a GitLab project linked to a GitHub repo.
 Click on the `+` icon to create a new project in GitLab.
 * Select the `CI/CD for external repo` tab and highlight that you’d use an access token from GitHub to access GitHub repos within GitLab.
-Don’t create a new project at this point (cancel).
+Don’t create a new project at this point (cancel/index.html.md).
 * Switch to GitHub.
 Click into the `spring-boot-test` project repo.
 * Create a new branch using the `Branch:master` button.
 * Click into the `src/main/java/hello/HelloController.java` file and make a minor change to the screen message.